The Eargo 6 was launched in January 2022 as an over the counter (OTC) hearing aid directly through the brand’s website as well as in select stores.

 We found the app to be straightforward and easy to use, and we especially appreciated the quick ability to connect with customer support directly through the app.

-We were impressed with Eargo’s customer service and support, as well as the generous two-year warranty and 45-day free trial period.
+We were impressed with Eargo’s customer service and support, as well as the generous 45-day free trial period.
+It has a one-year warranty as well.

 Nearly invisible CIC style